ml6team/fondant/docs/pipeline.md

 ???
 "View a detailed reference of the `Dataset.write()` method"

-    ::: fondant.dataset.Dataset.write
+    ::: fondant.dataset.dataset.Dataset.write
         handler: python
         options:
             show_source: false

-!!! note "IMPORTANT"

-    Currently Fondant supports linear DAGs with single dependencies.
-Support for non-linear DAGs will be available in future releases.

 [//]: # (TODO: Add info on mapping fields between components)

-## Running a pipeline
+## Materialize the dataset

-Once all your components are added to your pipeline you can use different runners to run your pipeline.
+Once all your components are added to your dataset you can use different runners to materialize the your dataset.

 !!! note "IMPORTANT"